<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Going on a College Tour?
 Helpful Prep Tips + College Evaluation Form

-However, you don’t have to wait until spring break to start visiting college campuses.
-In fact, if you live within an hour or two of colleges, it’s best to start exploring locally over the next few weekends.
-If you are fortunate enough to be within driving distance or a train ride from different types of campuses, then take advantage of what is close to begin figuring out what type of college campus feels right for you.
 If possible, try to visit a campus in a city, one in the suburbs, and one in a rural community.
-In addition, it’s worthwhile to experience campuses with different size student bodies: a smaller college with under 5,000 students, a medium-size college with 5,000-15,000 students, and a large campus with over 15,000 students.
+In addition, it’s worthwhile to experience campuses with different-sized student bodies: a smaller college with under 5,000 students, a medium-sized college with 5,000-15,000 students, and a large campus with over 15,000 students.

-College Greenlight keeps an updated list of colleges that offer these types of programs.
-However, it’s important to note that you must apply to most of these programs as early as the summer before senior year.
+It’s important to note that you must apply to most of these programs as early as the summer before senior year.
 Therefore, it’s a great idea to start researching them now.

 After you have scheduled an official tour, it’s a good idea to start investigating your options.

 • Services / Resources: Research the types of services that the college offers.
-Our “College Search Guide for Students with Learning Disabilities and Attention Disorders” will provide you with information to consider before and during your time on campus.
-Most of these services, such as the writing center and peer tutoring, are available to all students.
+Our College Search Guide for Students with Learning Disabilities and Attention Disorders will provide you with information to consider before and during your time on campus.
+Most of these services, such as the writing center and peer tutoring, are available to all students

 • Campus Events: Research what campus events might be taking place the day that you are visiting.
-It could be something small, such as a visiting author, to something large, such as a sports game.
+It could be something small, such as a visiting author, to something large, such as a sports game

 Either before or after the official tour, take some time to explore on your own.
 Below are some suggestions of things to do while on campus to get a good feel for the environment.

-• Eat in one of the dining halls.
+• Eat in one of the dining halls

 • If given the opportunity, ask a few students how they feel about the college, maybe something as simple as “What are your favorite and least favorite things about this school?”

-• If there is a downtown area, go out to dinner locally to get a sense of the surrounding community.
+• If there is a downtown area, go out to dinner locally to get a sense of the surrounding community

-• Pick up the campus newspaper to read it on your car ride home.
+• Pick up the campus newspaper to read it on your car ride home

-• Collect the names and email addresses of any staff or faculty member who took the time to talk with you.
+• Collect the names and email addresses of any staff or faculty member who took the time to talk with you

-• Be sure to take pictures while on the tour - they will be super helpful when thinking back and comparing schools later!
+• Be sure to take pictures while on the tour.
+They will be super helpful when thinking back and comparing schools later!

 line of stars.png

-College Evaluation Pic.png
+College Evaluation header image

 DORMS: ☆☆☆☆☆ (Overall Rating)